 I am friends with the bride and groom, but I did not receive a wedding invitation.
 Is it alright to ask them why?

 Chances are that the bride and groom have a reason for not inviting you.
 It could be as simple as cost per guest or lack of room for guests.
+This is not the time to take things personal as they plan their wedding.
 Avoid the awkwardness and move on rather than make them feel bad about their decision.

 Would it be alright to make a toast and say a few words about the bride and groom at the reception?

 Unless the bride and groom have asked you to do so, this is definitely a no. They have planned their wedding according to their wishes and any impromptu toasts may be unwelcome.
 However, do let them know your sentiments in person or in your wedding card.

 Should I let the bride and groom know about my dietary restrictions or food allergies?

 Yes, by all means let them know, and early on, so they can pass on the information to their menu planner or caterer.
 This is a common request and should be no problem to accommodate.

 The food at the wedding reception was terrible.
 Should I tell the bride and groom?

 No, no and no!
 The bride and groom did their best to provide great food at their reception and it is not their fault.
 They most likely already know about the terrible food without you having to remind them.

 Wedding Reception Etiquette Questions are important and need answering.